 In WWWalker Web Development Pty Ltd we have a vehicle where we can face challenges by taking on the risk ourselves, train ourselves and go through the learning curve to add value to our country by developing software here not offshore and reap the benefit.
 Taking risks by keeping software local is where we are headed unlike many businesses who will not hire new recruits because it takes 2 to 3 years to get them up to speed.
 If businesses will spend that 2 to 3 years training staff, the benefits will be high.
 This assumes staff will stay with the business and return the investment that the boss put into them.

-I am looking at embedded processors, e.g. DSP and FPGA, for industrial, medical, robotics, computer vision and mobile telephony applications.
+I am looking at embedded processors, e.g. DSP, FPGA and PCB, for industrial, medical, robotics, computer vision and mobile telephony applications.

 In 2012, I tried to tender to Transport and Main Roads for traffic flow on Riverside Expressway in Brisbane but was blocked due to not being a Civil Engineer.
 From the above it is easy to see how technology can replace many Civil Engineer ways.
 The law is still bogged down in only letting engineers do such work instead of software engineers.
 See Intelligent Transport Systems (ITS).